-3.1.4.1 B200 and B300 FIPS Mode Configuration
+3.1.6.1 B200, B300rl, and B400rl FIPS Mode Configuration

 Once all necessary initialization procedures have been performed as described in the preceding sections, the modules need to be configured to comply with FIPS 140-2 requirements.
-Once configured as described in this section, the modules will be considered to be in FIPS-Approved mode, which can be verified at any time by viewing the SSL Configuration page and ensuring it matches Figure 13 (NOTE: Figure 13 is identical for both the B200 and B300 with the exception of the heading).
+Once configured as described in this section, the modules will be considered to be in FIPS-Approved mode, which can be verified at any time by viewing the IP Configuration page and the SSL Configuration page and ensuring they match Figure 16 and Figure 17 below.